 Visualize the network - Tries to create a visualization of the network.
 It can freeze your browser, so with large networks it's better to keep it off.
-Currently this visualization is not connected in any meaninfgul way to the solving process, all it does is showing the initial network (as well as final network, if it has more than 2 terminals).
 Visualization can look messy for complex networks - try dragging the nodes around to make it better.

 A2: The online version will give up if it can't complete the solution in about a minute.
 If you want to experiment with larger network, contact me and we'll try it offline.

-Q: Why not use some faster numerical approach?
+Q: Why not use some faster numerical approach or a SPICE simulation?

 Q: Why not use method based on matrix inversion?